 A sound designer’s worst nightmare is when someone says, ‘Wow, what a great sound’ … I feel, sound shouldn’t be heard, it should be felt.

 In January 2016, University of Westminster alumnus Rohit Pradhan was presented with a Filmfare Award for Sound Design at a star-studded ceremony.

 Rohit was awarded the famed ‘Lady in Black’ trophy for his acclaimed sound design on the 2014 film Rege.
 The film, directed by Abhijeet Panse, tells the story of a college teenager who becomes embroiled in a criminal underworld after a chance encounter.
 The film was both a critical and commercial success in India.

 Rohit achieved an MA in Audio Production in 2006 from Westminster School of Media, Arts and Design.
 During his time at Westminster, he gained valuable experience in the industry through rigging at live gigs and volunteering on documentaries produced by the Department of Film and Television.
 He also found London an inspirational city in which to be based.

 Rohit, who is now based in Mumbai, said: “Very few universities teach you how to cope with the pressures of working in the media industry, but Westminster taught me how to manage a range of people and priorities at any one time.
 I learnt how to manage actors, producers, suppliers, finances and all the legalities that come with running your own business.
 I would not be where I am today were it not for my experience at Westminster.”

 He is currently Sound Designer at Mixbox Studios, India

 What did you find most valuable about your course at Westminster?
-How did the skills you learnt during your degree help you to shape your career?

 What was the best thing about being a student in London?